CLOUDY WATER IN A FISH TANK

 Some colloids are difficult to tell apart from solutions.

-A test using a semi-permeable membrane of an animal can be used.
+A test using a semi-permeable membrane can be used.

 - If the solution passes through, it is a true solution.

-- If it doesn’t passes through then it is a colloidal solution.
+- If it doesn’t pass through, it is a colloidal solution.

 Compared to atoms, colloids are relatively large

-You might be surprised that the size of a colloid is only between (1/10,000 to 1/1,000,000,000) millimeter in size.
+The size of a colloid is only between (1/10,000 to 1/1,000,000,000) millimeter in size.
 Sugar isn’t a colloid because sugar dissolves and the resultant solution is clear.
-However, a colloid such as corn flour starch when mixed in with water doesn’t dissolve but stay in some form of suspension.
+However, a colloid such as corn flour starch when mixed with water doesn’t dissolve but stay in some form of suspension.
 The corn flour mixes uniformly or homogeneously throughout the liquid and the result is an opaque or cloudy appearance.